apnadkarni/blt/doc/datatable.rst

   **-writable**
     Add writable file and directory entries to the table.

-  The new columns are the following:

-  *name*
-    The name of the directory entry.

-  *type*
-    The type of entry.  *Type* may be "file", "directory", "characterSpecial", "blockSpecial", "fifo", or "link".

-  *size*
-    The number of bytes for the entry.

-  *uid*
-    The number representing the user ID or the entry,

-  *gid*
-    The number representing the group ID of the entry,

-  *atime*
-    The number representing the last access time of the entry,

-  *mtime*
-    The number representing the last modification time of the entry,

-  *ctime*
-    The number representing the last change time of the entry,

-  *mode*
-    The number representing the mode (permissions) of the entry,

 *tableName* **dump** ?\ *switches* ... ?
   Converts the contents of *tableName* into a string representation.
 This